-On a more positive note, the end of summer also brings beautiful things too.
+The end of summer also brings beautiful things too.
 In the pacific northwest we get the gift of an abundance of blackberries growing naturally around every corner.
+We picked a couple quarts of these delicious wild blackberries for a quick cobbler and it was so good I had to share.

-I stirred sugar, cornstarch, salt, lime juice and chopped mint into the fresh blackberries, crumbled sugar cookie dough on top and baked in a 375 degree oven for 45 minutes.
+Simply stir sugar, cornstarch, salt, lime juice and chopped mint into the fresh blackberries.
+Then crumble sugar cookie dough on top.

 The best thing about this cookie cobbler recipe is that it can be customized using any combination of fruit you have on hand.
 Also experiment with using lemon or orange instead of lime, or maybe basil instead of mint…. use whatever is fresh and available!